 For this reason, if your genetic diversity is high, the probability that you inherit two "defective" alleles decreases.
 And one way to quantify genetic diversity is with the heterozygosity ratio (available in the section on Ancestry).

-The heterozygosity ratio (heterozygous SNPs / non-ancestral homozygous SNPs) presents a fundamental advantage over other diversity metrics.
-Normalization (division) provides consistency between different regions of the chromosome and between different genotyping platforms.
-However, the heterozygosity ratio varies depending on the ancestry of each individual.
+The heterozygosity ratio (SNPs heterozygous / homozygous non-ancestral SNPs) has a fundamental advantage over other diversity metrics.
+Normalization (splitting) provides consistency between different regions of the chromosome and between different genotyping platforms.
+However, heterozygosity ratios vary depending on the ancestry of each individual.
 For this reason, in the reports of ADNTRO we show a reference panel with which you can compare your genetic diversity based on your ancestors.